stimms/Blog/blog/source/_posts/octokit-net-quickstart.md

 <script src='https://gist.github.com/stimms/9815842.js'></script>

 The product header values seems to just be any value you want.
-I'm sure there is some reason behind it but who knows whatâ€¦ Now we need to get the octokit client based on this connection.
+I'm sure there is some reason behind it but who knows what"¦ Now we need to get the octokit client based on this connection.

 <script src='https://gist.github.com/stimms/9815882.js'></script>